Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 have been that lead us here.
-Depending on where you draw the line, hundreds or even thousands of person years of effort went into the ingredients that were necessary for us to achieve the final result (SciPy, Meson, Flang, LLVM, etc.).
+Depending on where you draw the line, hundreds or even thousands of person years of effort went into the ingredients that were necessary for us to achieve the final result (SciPy, Meson, Flang, LLVM, LAPACK etc.).
 We cannot realistically thank everyone, but a few call-outs nevertheless:

 - Ralf Gommers, for tirelessly positive support and for outstanding